freezton/dotfiles/README.md

+# Dotfiles
-# Dotfiles for my arch linux environment
+My dotfiles and configs for arch linux